Appeals

 Assessor’s Determination

-Property owners must appeal no later than June 8, 2023.
-The Assessor will mail Notices of Determination to those who have appealed on or before August 15, 2023.
-The County Board of Equalization will convene September 15 through October 31, 2023.
+Real property owners must appeal no later than June 9th, 2025.
+For those who have appealed, the Assessor will mail Notices of Determination on or before August 15th, 2025.
+The County Board of Equalization will convene September 1st through November 3rd, 2025.

 Appealing the Assessor’s Decision

-If you disagree with the Assessor’s determination, you can file a written appeal with the County Board of Equalization(CBOE) on or before September 15 for real or personal property.
-The CBOE schedules and completes their hearings before October 31, 2023.
+If you disagree with the Assessor’s determination, you may file a written appeal with the County Board of Equalization(CBOE) on or before September 15th, 2025 for real or personal property.
+The CBOE schedules and completes their hearings before November 3rd, 2025.
 The board must notify you in writing within five business days after their decision is made.

 If you are satisfied with the CBOE decision, the process ends there.